IronHack-MERN/project-iron-jobs/README.md

 ## Description

-Website of the job board for students and alumni of IronHack, where we can both look for offers and sign up for them and post offers.
+Website of the job board for students and alumnis of IronHack, where we can both look for offers and sign up for them and post offers.

 ## User Stories